LMagalhaesPI/digital-garden-jekyll-template/_notes/splitio demo.md

 It's a small demo of how to use split IO in an ASP.NET Core application.

+In this spike we have:

+✔️ The most basic example how to use Split IO in an ASP.NET Core application;

+✔️ How to configure the experiences in the Split IO dashboard;

 First, we need to install the splitIO Nuget package:

 ´´´